 The four grand challenges to make the UK fit for the future

-The Department for Business, Energy and Industrial Strategy (DBEIS) has written a white paper to set out its long-term plan to boost productivity and earning power of people throughout the UK.
 As part of their plan to ‘build a Britain that’s fit for the future’, it has set out four Grand Challenges which aim to put the UK at the forefront of the industries of the future.
 Ensuring that the country takes full advantage of major global changes, improving people’s lives and the country’s productivity as a whole.

 The first four Grand Challenges are focused on the main global trends that are set to transform our future.
 They are: